applicaster/zappifest/README.md

       ........::..:::::..::..:::::::::..:::::::::....::..::::::::........:::......::::::..:::::

-Cli app to generate Zapp plugin manifest.
+Cli app to generate and publish Zapp plugin manifest.

 #### Installation